-Compared to manually installing Node.js, configuring the environment, and deploying step by step, Tencent Cloud's application image approach eliminates all of that.
-When purchasing a server, simply select the OpenClaw image—after boot, the environment and software are already installed and ready.
-You go straight to the console for configuration.
-For newcomers, this is the fastest path to getting started.
+Compared to manually installing Node.js, setting up the environment, and deploying everything step by step, Tencent Cloudโs application image approach removes all that hassle.
+When you buy the server, you just pick the OpenClaw image โ once it boots up, the entire environment and software are already installed and ready to go.
+You jump straight into the console to configure it.
+For beginners, this is hands-down the fastest way to get started.

 1. What you need before starting

-The API key can be prepared before buying the server.
-OpenRouter is the recommended choice—one key connects to over 400 models without needing separate registrations for each platform.
-Go to openrouter.ai, create an account, generate a key on the API Keys page, and keep it somewhere handy.
+You can prepare the API key before buying the server.
+I recommend OpenRouter โ one key gives you access to over 400 models without signing up for each platform separately.
+Head to openrouter.ai, create an account, generate a key on the API Keys page, and keep it handy.

 2. Purchase the server

-Log into the Tencent Cloud console, navigate to Lighthouse Application Server, and click Create Instance.
+Log into the Tencent Cloud console, go to Lighthouse Application Server, and click Create Instance.

 | Setting | Recommended choice |